 Disneyland Paris has a remixed Mansion called Phantom Manor, which has a continuous storyline where a young bride undergoes Rapid Aging and dies.
 Fun.

 Even more, Phantom Manor and Big Thunder Mountain are both involved in the same background plot.
-It makes the roller coaster feel somewhat creepier, especially when you're on the section of ride that is right across the water from Phantom Manor, so that mining camp at the base of the second lift hill with donkeys braying for water and a screaming miner inside one of the shacks, and a goat pulling on a work shirt, might seem a bit spookier.
+It makes the roller coaster feels a lot darker and more intense, especially when you're on the sections of the ride that is right across the water from Phantom Manor: specifically, a trestle that is washed out, then a mining camp where donkeys are braying for water and a screaming miner can be heard inside one of the shacks, and a goat pulling on a work shirt.

 And paintings, revealing that the assumingly happy people are seconds away from gruesome demise (sinking in quicksand, standing on an explosive, tightrope walking above a hungry crocodile)??

 It doesn't help that in that same room, after the Ghost Host implies that there's no way out, he says, "Of course, there's always MY way..."
 The lights go off, and suddenly lightning flashes above to illuminate A ROTTEN CORPSE HANGING FROM THE RAFTERS.
 And then a loud scream, and the sound of bones hitting a floor and breaking.
 Ughhh...